-This Bacon Jalepeño Mac n Cheese has just the right amount of heat to make it an exciting treat on game day or a meal that is pure comfort food.
+Bacon Jalepeño Mac and Cheese has just the right amount of heat and salty crunch to make it the best homemade macaroni and cheese!

-I’m very fond of the particular kind of pasta I used, as well.
+I’m very fond of the particular kind of pasta I used in this Bacon Jalepeño Mac and Cheese , as well.
 The stores I frequent don’t actually have very interesting pasta varieties to choose from.
 I was at Target, of all places, when I found these delicious spirals.
 The first time I was introduced to this type of pasta was at an event in downtown Portland where a bunch of restaurants had you sample one small dish.
-One of these restaurants was serving up their house mac n cheese, and like the little piggy I am, I went back for thirds because it was so good.
+One of these restaurants was serving up their homemade macaroni and cheese, and like the little piggy I am, I went back for thirds because it was so good.
 The noodle really does make a difference.
 This one is like a spiral water slide, but instead of water it holds a creamy gooey river of spicy bacon cheese.
 Drool.

 And because I couldn’t resist, an extreme close up.
 One of the advantages to taking all my shots with my macro lens is that I can show you every chunk, spec, and slice of delicious food [right before I eat it].

 - 16 ounces pasta I used organic trottole

 - 1 cup sliced fresh jalapenos with seeds, stems removed (about 5 small)